 ⦁ As a caveat to this, they only target high quality, intelligent, empathic people.
 They do not target mediocre or low quality individuals as there is nothing to envy in them and they can easily manipulate and control these types of people anyway.
 They target anyone who may be intelligent and observant enough to spot them.

-⦁ Nothing is ever their fault, even when it clearly is.
+- Nothing is ever their fault, even when it clearly is.
 They never take ownership for mistakes and blame is always projected onto the other person even against all reason and logic.
-Projection is a well known defence mechanism in psychology and psychopaths use it to an extreme degree.
+Projection is a well known defense mechanism in psychology and psychopaths use it to an extreme degree.

 - The Cluster B personality disorders in general are characterized by a compulsive, relentless need to create and feed off the reactions of others, be it fear, anger, dread, admiration, sadness etc. This is why psychopaths and narcissists constantly provoke and goad others – to generate reactions they can then feed off to create more drama.

-⦁ Once the identity erosion begins, they will engage in progressively more outrageous behaviour, violating your boundaries more and more.
+- Once the identity erosion begins, they will engage in progressively more outrageous behavior, violating your boundaries more and more.
 They don’t stop; they just carry on doing it as there is no empathy there to place a limit on what they will do to others.

 ⦁ They get a kick out of good people’s misfortune and sadness.
 It makes their day to see they have made another person sad, depressed or angry or otherwise violated their boundaries.